Are you looking for some fun, engaging, and free back to school math activities to share with your kids?

 You can now share 101 Daily Think-Notice-Wonder Writing Prompts with your kids with our PDF workbook!

-How will you use these math puzzles with your kids?
+What strategies are you using to engage your kids this back to school season?
 Share your thoughts and suggestions in the comments section below!

 By Anthony Persico